Florence Fernandes

-Florencia Sophie Sabine Lenne "Florence" Ferreira Fernandes (born 1 December 1968) is a Portuguese slalom canoeist who competed from the mid-1990s to the mid-2000s (decade).
+Florencia Sophie Sabine Lenne "Florence" Ferreira Fernandes (born 1 December 1968 in Lille) is a Portuguese slalom canoeist who competed from the mid-1990s to the mid-2000s (decade).
 She finished 22nd in the K-1 event at the 1996 Summer Olympics in Atlanta.
 Four years later in Sydney, Fernandes finished 20th after being eliminated in the qualifying round of the K-1 event.